-Tools used in the U.S. Monthly Drought Outlook (MDO) included the updated Climate Prediction Center (CPC) temperature and precipitation outlooks for March, various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), the Week 3-4 CPC forecasts released on February 24, CFSv2 monthly forecasts of temperature and precipitation, the 384-hour total precipitation forecasts from several runs of the GFS, climatology for March, and recent precipitation.
+Tools used in the U.S. Monthly Drought Outlook (MDO) included the updated Climate Prediction Center (CPC) temperature and precipitation outlooks for April, various short- and medium-range forecasts and models such as the 7-day quantitative precipitation forecast (QPF) totals from the Weather Prediction Center (WPC), the 6-10 day and 8-14 day CPC extended-range forecasts (ERFs), the Week 3-4 CPC forecasts released on March 31, CFSv2 monthly forecasts of temperature and precipitation, the 384-hour total precipitation forecasts from several runs of the GFS, climatology for April, and recent precipitation.

 Forecast confidence for California and Arizona is high.

 Applied Climate Information Service (ACIS) data from the National Drought Mitigation Center (NDMC) in Nebraska depicts near-normal precipitation for the northern High Plains region during the past 14-days.
 This long-term moderate drought area (D1) centered in the vicinity of the Black Hills has indeed been persistent.
 April climatology favors increased precipitation in this region.
 CPC's precipitation outlooks on time-scales out to one month in advance indicate considerable variability, and do not present a strong signal either way for relative wetness or dryness.
 The deciding factor for this area is the regional climatology, which tilts the odds towards some improvement.